cschwan/sage-on-gentoo/README.rst

      ln -s <path-to-layman>/sage-on-gentoo/package.use/sage \
            /etc/portage/package.use/sage

-   <path-to-layman> is usually /var/lib/layman (this path used to
+   <path-to-layman> is usually /var/lib/layman (this path used to be
    /usr/local/portage/layman for older version of layman).

 4. *INSTALL SAGE*: